 How to throw a healthy birthday party for kids

-Think of kids’ parties and you automatically think of sugar.
+Think of a birthday party for kids and we automatically think of sugar.
 Cake, sweets, fizzy drink… it can often be a time when youngsters are overloaded with unhealthy treats.
 But it’s unnecessary - since it’s impossibly easy to have a special, colourful and exciting celebration without the sugary foods and saturated fats.